jj1bdx/airspy-fmradion/README.md

 ## AM AGC

+* Use csdr's `simple_agc_cc` algorithm for IF and Audio AGC functions
 * IF AGC: gain up to 80dB (10000)
-* Audio AGC: gain up to 7dB (5.0), fast AGC with peak detection
+* Audio AGC: gain up to 7dB (5.0)
+* csdr's `fastagc_ff` is not applicable due to variable-length downsampled block output
+* TODO: an audio compression algorithm?

 ## Airspy R2 / Mini modification from ngsoftfm-jj1bdx